Various containers

 What is an Iterator?

-An Iterator is an object that actually retrieves values one by one.
+An Iterator is the object that actually retrieves values one by one.

 numbers = [1, 2, 3]